 Give the argument a name

 Once your partner has revealed his thoughts and fears to you, don’t throw them back in his face during an argument.
 You are entitled to express your frustration, anger, and concerns; however, do so in a non-argumentative way as this will allow your partner to actively listen to your concerns without being defensive or claiming up.
 This will help create an emotional connection between you two and will allow him to further open up as the fear of backlash will subside.

 Let go of the past

 Instead of looking at all the things that he did wrong, look at the times that he’s made a conscious effort to do right.
 If your partner feels that his past actions will be used against him whenever you talk, it will make it impossible for him to open up.
 Effective communication between you and your partner can ease any tension that might be lingering while creating the perfect atmosphere for you both to clear the air.
 This does not negate any of his past transgression, it just allows him to feel safe that you won’t reject and humiliate him once he opens up.

-For a man to open up emotionally there has to be a level of faith and trust in the relationship.
+For some men to open up emotionally there may has to be a level of faith and trust in the relationship.